 When it comes to managing the workload, resource allocation tools allow you to see at a glance if you’ve allocated your resources properly across the project so that everyone is working and the the workload is balanced.
 In some cases, you can run reports from your workload management software, too.

-Did you read the term project manager?
-I snuck it in earlier without attribution.
-It’s the person in charge of the project.
+A project manager is the person in charge of the project.
 That much is clear, but that might be too simple of an explanation.

 The project manager is also the person who creates the project budget in order to pay for those resources.
 They are responsible for managing all the documentation, and then archiving those documents at the end of the project.
 They also manage risk and monitor project progress to make sure people are working unobstructed and within the schedule and budget.